 If you are looking for a more permanent solution because you plan to be in your home for many years and are looking for a beautiful side or back point of entry, a gliding patio door by JELD-WEN offers a premium product for your investment.
 These doors have much better insulation properties, look gorgeous and will operate smoothly not just for a couple years, but for as long as you own the house.
 You get what you pay for when it comes to patio doors.
 More expensive doors last longer and function better.

 French patio doors are generally a bit more expensive than gliding patio doors.
 These hinged patio doors have a more traditional, classic look as opposed to the sleek contemporary appearance of the sliding doors.

 It is best to work with your supplier to get a free quote for your specific needs.
 Gathering photos, researching brands, knowing what material you want and providing size details will help your supplier provide an accurate quote.

 Homeowners doing research on replacement patio doors: don’t be fooled by the seemingly low shelf prices on most patio doors that don’t include hardware or installation.
 The big box stores consider essential items like energy-efficient glass packages, hardware, installation and warranty to be upgrades, and the actual price tag will be much higher than you thought.

-Also, we highly recommend having a professional contractor or handyman put in the patio door, as it is an extremely complicated process with a lot of opportunity for error but little room for it.
+Also, we highly recommend having a professional contractor or installer put in the patio door, as it is an extremely complicated process with a lot of opportunity for error but little room for it.

 What’s your preferred style of patio door?
 Share in comments below!
 We would love to hear from you.